• The Royal Logistic Corps

 Playing sport improves physical fitness and encourages teamwork.
 In JHSS, soldiers have the opportunity to play a wide range of sports while serving and may get the opportunity to represent the Army in a chosen sport.

-There are also opportunities to attend Adventurous Training which is designed to be challenging and take you out of your 'comfort zone'.
+There are also opportunities to take part in Adventurous Training which is designed to be challenging and take you out of your 'comfort zone'.

 Joint Helicopter Support Squadron equipment